Dry Socket Treatment

 What Is Dry Socket Treatment?

-Dry socket, medically known as alveolar osteitis, is a painful condition that can occur after a tooth extraction.
-When a tooth is removed, a blood clot forms in the socket to protect the underlying bone and nerves as part of the healing process.
-However, in some cases, this blood clot can become dislodged or dissolve prematurely, leaving the socket exposed to air, food particles, and bacteria.
+Dry socket, or alveolar osteitis, is a painful condition that may occur following a tooth extraction.
+Normally, after a tooth is removed, a blood clot forms in the socket to protect the underlying bone and nerve endings.
+However, if this blood clot becomes dislodged or dissolves too early, the bone and nerves are left exposed to air, food, and bacteria, leading to pain and potential complications.

 If you have any further questions about Dry Socket Treatment or other dental services offered at Atlas Dental, please contact us.